jaspector

 Monday through Friday, 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: Typical sequence: ground works / steel reinforcement or formwork / foundation / underfloor plumbing; framing and MEP close-in; insulation; exterior and weather protection including roof or decking waterproofing and lath inspections; final electrical, final low voltage, final plumbing, final mechanical, and final occupancy inspection.
+Typical sequence: Typical sequence: ground works / steel reinforcement or formwork / foundation / underfloor plumbing; framing and MEP close-in; insulation; exterior and weather protection including roof or decking waterproofing and lath inspections; final electrical, final low voltage, final plumbing, final mechanical, and final occupancy inspection.

-Do I need a building permit in Big Spring, TX?
+01 Do I need a building permit in Big Spring, TX?

 Any owner, authorized agent, or contractor who wants to construct, enlarge, alter, repair, remove, demolish, or change the occupancy of a building or structure, or install, alter, repair, remove, convert, or replace regulated electrical, gas, mechanical, or plumbing systems must apply to the Building Official and obtain the required permit.
 The city also publicly confirms permits are required for carports, siding / covering eaves, reroofing, and water-heater replacement.

-How much does a building permit cost in Big Spring, TX?
+02 How much does a building permit cost in Big Spring, TX?

+Building permit fees in Big Spring, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $40-$170 depending on work type.
 Fees are calculated as: Residential single-family dwelling: $0.25 per sq. ft.; residential alteration: $0.20 per sq. ft. minimum $80; residential addition: $0.25 per sq. ft. minimum $170; commercial construction: bracketed flat-plus-per-square-foot schedule.
 Plan check fee: 25% of permit fee for residential and commercial.

-How do I apply for a building permit in Big Spring, TX?
+03 How do I apply for a building permit in Big Spring, TX?

-1. Confirm permit scope with Permits / Inspections and review the city FAQ and checklists before starting work.
+To apply for a building permit in Big Spring, TX, follow these steps: 1.
+Confirm permit scope with Permits / Inspections and review the city FAQ and checklists before starting work.
 2. Complete the city permit application and the applicable checklist package.
 3. Submit the required plans and supporting documents.
 Residential checklists require a completed permit application, checklist, and 3 hard-copy plan sets; commercial checklists require a permit application, checklist, 3 hard-copy sets, and 1 digital PDF set.
 4. Register all contractors with the city before permit issuance.
 The contractor registration form indicates there is no fee to register and that registrations may be filed by mail, email, or in person.
 5. Pay permit and plan review fees.
 6. Request required inspections during construction.
 7. Obtain finals and, where applicable, a Certificate of Occupancy before occupancy.

-How long does it take to get a building permit in Big Spring, TX?
+04 How long does it take to get a building permit in Big Spring, TX?

-How do I schedule a building inspection in Big Spring, TX?
+05 How do I schedule a building inspection in Big Spring, TX?

-Inspections can be scheduled via: SmartGov portal - View applications and inspection results through My Portal, (432) 264-2504.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Big Spring, TX via: SmartGov portal - View applications and inspection results through My Portal, (432) 264-2504.

-Other cities in Howard County
+Other jurisdictions in Howard County.

-View all Howard County jurisdictions →
+All Howard County jurisdictions →